OptiQS-Lab/.github/profile/README.md

 # Hi there 👋
-## We are a new research group at the Kirchhoff-Institute for Physics
+**We are a new research group at the Kirchhoff-Institute for Physics.**

 Our group explores optical quantum systems to study emergent many-body phenomena.